CrowdHailer/CrowdHailer.github.io/_posts/2015-12-19-capability-objects.md

 }
 {% endhighlight %}

-We now pass in a logger as a dependency.
+In this version there is not a single side effect.
+A logger is passed as a dependency, so it is within scope when we call methods on it.
-Instead of throwing an error we now log that we have recorded an error to the logger.
+Instead of throwing errors the dispatcher now reports errors via the logger.

 ### Testing log messages
 When testing the dispatcher we do not want to pollute the console with log messages.